asaiatin/asaiatin.github.io/_posts/2022-04-22-Thinking about career capital.md

 <li>Secondly, always know that you're dispensable.
 Your title, perks, comp mean nothing when push comes to shove.
 Always be paranoid about this fact which will inturn make you ready to intreview and face the mini crisis of imminent layoff should it happen.
 Be OK because it really is OK! </li>

 <li>Your credentials matter but more importantly your network - even in that what truly matters - are people you worked with.
 Not the random person you met on twitter.
-An ex-colleague referring you to a good gig or calling you to work with him is best possible valdiation you can have.
+An ex-colleague referring you to a good gig or calling you to work with him is best possible validation you can have.
 So nurture relationships and be kind, helpful.
 A smartass with less EQ works well only  in bull market in leadership exclusively. </li>

 <li>Investment are your best friend.
 It's ok to have aspiration in life and increase your quality of life but with each increase in your comp, the contribution to investement should be more than material things (except for health + food which are never that costly).
 This will be a cushion you'll be thakful for later in life when you have more reponsibility.
 Just to calrify - I've moved after from my thought process of going for FIRE because it feels a state of mind, what will you call enough.
 I'm okay if my interest on investment payout for basic neccessity i.e cost of living at place I choose - maybe UAE, India or UK!